 - Screws (the right type for the wood you’re using- the hardware store should be able to help with this)

-- Drill – I used a battery powered drill as we were building the bed outside.
+- Drill – I used a battery powered drill as we were building outside and didn’t have access to power

 - Drill bits to fit your screws